t-d-k/LibreCrypt/docs/FAQ.md

 <a name="hi"></a>

-*Q: When dismounting a file based volume, what does LibreCrypt do with the file timestamps?*
+*Q: When closing a file based container, what does LibreCrypt do with the file timestamps?*

 *A:*
-By default, when mounting file based volumes, LibreCrypt stores the volume file's timestamps, and resets them back again after dismounting.
+By default, when opening file based containers, LibreCrypt stores the container file's timestamps, and resets them back again after closing.
 This is carried out for security reasons (see section on [plausible deniability](plausible_deniability.md)).

-This functionality can be turned off if needed (e.g. to assist backup processes; see FAQ "[How do I backup an encrypted volume?](#et)") by turning off the "Revert volume timestamps on dismount" option on the Options dialog ("View | Options").
+This functionality can be turned off if needed (e.g. to assist backup processes; see FAQ "[How do I backup an encrypted container?](#et)") by turning off the "Revert container timestamps on close" option on the Options dialog ("View | Options").

 * * *

 <a name="hi"></a>
-*Q: What is volume "padding", and why would I want it?*
+*Q: What is container "padding", and why would I want it?*

 *A:*
-A number of tools are available to "detect" encrypted volumes.
+A number of tools are available to "detect" encrypted containers.
 These typically operate by detecting large files with a high amount of entropy and a file size that is a multiple of 512 bytes, or which is a certain "signature size" greater than the last 1MB boundary.

-"Padding" is additional (random) data added to the end of the volume, and is used to prevent detection of containers by automated volume-finding tools which only carry out a cursory search for volumes, and rely on the size of files found.
+"Padding" is additional (random) data added to the end of the container, and is used to prevent detection of containers by automated container-finding tools which only carry out a cursory search for containers, and rely on the size of files found.

-Furthermore, padding also reduces the amount of information an attacker has about a volume, by preventing reliable detection of the size of the mounted volume (subject to the mounted volume being overwritten as described in the [Plausible Deniability](plausible_deniability.md) section).
+Furthermore, padding also reduces the amount of information an attacker has about a container, by preventing reliable detection of the size of the opened container (subject to the opened container being overwritten as described in the [Plausible Deniability](plausible_deniability.md) section).

-Padding will not prevent a reasonably knowledgeable IT person from being able to reasonably identify an encrypted volume as such - like any security mechanism, padding is simply another tool which would be employed from a larger toolbox.
+Padding will not prevent a reasonably knowledgeable IT person from being able to reasonably identify an encrypted container as such - like any security mechanism, padding is simply another tool which would be employed from a larger toolbox.
 For this reason, it is **not** recommended that padding be relied upon to help secure data against an attacker, and users considering using padding may benefit from reading the section on ["Plausible Deniability"](plausible_deniability.md)

 * * *